devaspros/nested_form/README.md

 This problem can be solved, because after adding or removing the field a set of custom events is triggered on this field.
 Using form example from above, if you click on the "Add a task" link, `nested:fieldAdded` and `nested:fieldAdded:tasks` will be triggered, while `nested:fieldRemoved` and `nested:fieldRemoved:tasks` will be triggered if you click "Remove this task" then.

 These events bubble up the DOM tree, going through `form` element, until they reach the `document`.
 This allows you to listen for the event and trigger some action accordingly.
 Field element, upon which action was made, is passed along with the `event` object.
-In jQuery you can access it via `event.field`, in Prototype the same field will be in `event.memo.field`.
+In jQuery you can access it via `event.field`.

 For example, you have a date input in a nested field and you want to use jQuery datepicker for it.
 This is a bit tricky, because you have to activate datepicker after field was inserted.

-### jQuery
+See example below for jQuery:

 ```javascript
 $(document).on('nested:fieldAdded', function(event){